kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/soundObjectFreezing.md

     due to global processing instruments (like reverb, echo, etc.) This is taken into account.

-  - The freezing system does \*not\* work for all graph toplogies.
-If you're using soundObjects with instruments used as control signals, this won't work unless the notes for the instruments they are controlling are alsoin the same soundObject.
-I.e. I have one soundObject that has only notes that affect global variables, while I have one instrument thatuses those global variables.
+  - The freezing system does \*not\* work for all graph topologies.
+If you're using soundObjects with instruments used as control signals, this won't work unless the notes for the instruments they are controlling are also in the same soundObject.
+I.e. I have one soundObject that has only notes that affect global variables, while I have one instrument that uses those global variables.
 This could work though if you repackage the set of soundObjects into a polyObject.
 Probably best to generalize as: